 Players of the story:

-4th Earl of Cassillis - Gilbert Kennedy aka "The King of Carrick" (not a nice guy, very greedy in fact) Either killed by Ayr's Sheriff or fall from horse
+4th Earl of Cassillis - Gilbert Kennedy aka "The King of Carrick" (not a nice guy, could very likely have murdered a king, very greedy and would stop at nothing to gain more land) Either killed by Ayr's Sheriff or fall from horse

 5th Earl of Cassillis - John Kennedy Killed Sir Thomas Kennedy of Bargany, his son, Gilbert Kennedy, and Gilbert Muir (out to revenge his father's name)